-While considering the women in the society, the perspective differs majorly.
-Here the marginalized group, that is the women, they tend to accept the perceptions of the powerful groups.
-So the circumstances change the perspective of the women.
+While considering women in society, the perspective differs greatly.
+As a marginalized group, women tend to accept the perceptions of the powerful groups.
+So, the circumstances change the perspective of the women.

-In the developing countries standpoint theory could be applied to create awareness among the marginalised society.
-The people who follow the popular perspective can evaluate and understand themselves and to fight for their rights and to contribute to the society.
+In developing countries, standpoint theory could be applied to create awareness among the marginalized society.
+The people who follow the popular perspective can evaluate and understand themselves and fight for their rights and then they contribute to society.

 Earlier, women were marginalized by men due to the perspective that they were weak and hence, did not have much power in society.
 But now, the collective marginalized women groups such as women’s club, women’s welfare organization and NGOs for women helps in recognizing the potential of women in society.
 These collective marginalized groups advocate for the rights of women from their own standpoint or perspective.

 Considering the youngest-ever Nobel Prize laureate (age 17) for peace, Malala Yousafzai founded a non-profit organization for the welfare of women and children in her native Pakistan.
 She became a prominent activist for the right to education and human rights.

 After she was assassinated by the Taliban, she raised the bold question “How dare the Taliban take away my right to education?”, which means she strongly believed that improving girl’s educational levels have a good impact on their family wealth and economics.
 Thus, creating a prospective future for their whole society.